openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-multimedia-camera.md

 **Possible Causes**

-Two applications simultaneously opened the same camera, and the latter application failed to open the corresponding camera.
+Two applications attempted to open the same camera simultaneously, and the latter application failed to open it.

 **Resolution Steps**